 It’s All About Influencing, not Supervising

 When people do talk about leadership, they often describe it merely as a supervisory role.
-It may sound counterintuitive but everyone can be a supervisor, regardless of their level of experience.
+It may sound counterintuitive, yet everyone can be a supervisor, regardless of their level of experience.
 Yet, being a leader requires another level of technical proficiency in their role because it leads to credibility and competencies.
 People trust people they respect.

 Why?
 Because no matter how experienced and smart you are — you could still be wrong.
 By seeing things from another perspective, understand their reasoning, and being open-minded about it, you could solve things in a way that has never been imagined before.
-This way you could also teach others to understand your reasoning and decision-making process in an effective and subtle way.
+This way you could also teach others to understand your reasoning and decision-making process effectively and subtly.
 To empower & influence others, you first have to embrace vulnerability — to put yourself out there and be open to any possibilities including admitting that you can go wrong.

 If you want someone to follow you, then you have to listen first.

 Truth be known that we’re in an era of VUCA.
 VUCA is an acronym used by the American Military and it stands for Volatile, Uncertain, Complex, and Ambiguous.
 Yes, we’re now in an era that is constantly changing and where things can unfold in the most unexpected ways.
 This also means that we may encounter failures more than ever, yet admitting that you could fail or wrong and incompetent in certain areas is much better than claiming you know it all.

 Research professor Brene Brown in her TED Talks said, “We live in a vulnerable world.
 And [yet] one of the ways we deal with it is we numb vulnerability”.
 Indeed, embracing vulnerability takes guts.
 Yet if you let your ‘know-it-all’ attitude gets in your way, it won’t work.